MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/tab-sso-register-aad.md

 ## Enable SSO in Azure AD

-Register your tab app in Azure AD and enable it for SSO requires making app configurations, such as generating app ID, defining API scope, and pre-authorize client IDs for trusted applications.
+Register your tab app in Azure AD and enable it for SSO requires making app configurations, such as generating app ID, defining API scope, and preauthorize client IDs for trusted applications.

 :::image type="content" source="../../../assets/images/authentication/teams-sso-tabs/register-azure-ad.png" alt-text="Configure Azure AD to send access token to Teams Client app":::

 Create a new app registration in Azure AD, and expose its (web) API using scopes (permissions).
 Configure a trust relationship between the exposed API on Azure AD and your app.
 It allows Teams Client to obtain an access token on behalf of your application and the logged-in user.
-You can add client IDs for the trusted mobile, desktop, and web applications that you want to pre-authorize.
+You can add client IDs for the trusted mobile, desktop, and web applications that you want to preauthorize.

 You may also need to configure additional details, such as authenticating app users on the platform or device where you want to target your tab app.